druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 tags: datascience

 ---
-> Bayesian optimization for hyperparameter tuning of machine learning models is faster and more effective than grid search.
-Let's demonstrate how we can speed up hyperparameter tuning with: 1) Bayesian optimization modules like HyperOpt and Optuna, running on… 2) the [Ray](https://ray.io/) distributed machine learning framework, with a [unified API to many hyperparameter search algos](https://medium.com/riselab/cutting-edge-hyperparameter-tuning-with-ray-tune-be6c0447afdf) with early stopping and… 3) a distributed cluster of cloud instances for even faster tuning.
+> *Bayesian optimization of machine learning model hyperparameters is faster and better than grid search.
+Let's demonstrate how we can speed up hyperparameter tuning with: 1) Bayesian optimization with Hyperopt and Optuna, running on… 2) the [Ray](https://ray.io/) distributed machine learning framework, with a [unified API to many hyperparameter search algos](https://medium.com/riselab/cutting-edge-hyperparameter-tuning-with-ray-tune-be6c0447afdf) and early stopping schedulers, and… 3) a distributed cluster of cloud instances for even faster tuning.*

 <!--more-->